-Are you in the market for a new steak knife set?
+Are you in the market for a new Japanese steak knives?
 A poor set of knives can make cutting that perfect bite of prime rib a frustrating experience, so why not upgrade to a better set of blades?
 After all, a quality set of steak knives can last you a lifetime.

 Keep reading to learn what to look for when you’re shopping for a new steak knife set!

 One of the big debates among steak knife devotees is whether serrated or non-serrated (plain) knives are better.
 It’s wise to take a balanced look at each choice and figure out what your priorities are.

 Serrated blades have serrations that some experts think make cutting through a rare piece of steak a much easier job.
 Another benefit of serrated blades?
 They stay sharper a little longer than a plain blade since they never make full contact with the bottom of a plate.

 Your ears will thank you, too, since you won’t hear that abrasive noise when a serrated knife does make contact with the plate.

 And serrated blades are easier to sharpen than they used to be thanks to advances in blade sharpening technology.
 Don’t let the sharpening scare you — just make sure you actually do it every few months.
 And if you eat a lot of steaks, take your knife set to a professional once a year.

 Critics of the serrated blade will say that they don’t produce as pretty of a cut.
 It’s as if you are sawing through the meat.
 Non-serrated blades yield a cleaner cut but also make full contact with the plate surface beneath the steak.

 Both types of steak knives will get the job done — it’s really a matter of determining which kind you prefer.

 Since you want a knife that will be strong and effective, you should pay attention to the material that the blade is made out of.
 There are different schools of thought on which material is best, but one type is king: steel.